RJPearson94/demo-typescript-inversify-app/packages/lambda/README.md

 Setup

 - Import the lambda collection (found within the postman-scripts folder)
-- Configure Environment to run the tests against (Add Variable URL and set the initial value as the API Gateway URL)
+- Import the environment configuration and set the `URL` and `ApiKey` initial values

 To run an individual script/ request

-- Click on script/ request you wan to run
+- Click on the script/ request you wan to run
 - Click Send Request
 - Verify Tests Results

-Alternatively you can use the Postman Collection Runner.
+Alternatively, you can use the Postman Collection Runner.

 - Open Collection Runner
 - Select the imported lambda collection